Frequently Asked Questions

 No. PRO SHOT® Floor Restorer has been sold for more than twenty years.
 It was originally brought to industry and sold in 55-gallon drums; then was sold on one of the major home shopping channels, and was also sold for more than 10 consecutive years in popular mail-order catalogs.

 PRO SHOT® Floor Restorer is an industrial strength water-based polymer finish.

 3. Can PRO SHOT® Floor Restorer be used on any floor?

-PRO SHOT® Floor Restorer works great on most hard surface and floors*.
+PRO SHOT® Floor Restorer works great on most sealed and non-porous floors*.
 Sealed hardwood*, vinyl, linoleum, no-wax, laminates, sealed bamboo*, flagstone, concrete, slate, and most ceramic tile floors.
 You won’t get best results on porous surfaces like marble.
 Floors vary greatly and you should always test PRO SHOT® in an inconspicuous area first and wait a few days to be sure you are getting good adhesion and the desired results.
 If you want the floor to shine more brilliantly, you can apply a second coat after the first coat is 100% dry.

 * Some wood floors and bamboo floors may require sanding or machine scrubbing to completely remove.
 This is usually due to the floor not being properly sealed.